-Mr Demirkan currently leads the firm’s energy and dispute resolution practices.
+Mr Okan Demirkan currently leads Kolcuoğlu Demirkan Koçaklı’s energy and dispute resolution practices.

-In 2011, Mr Demirkan took an active role in the Shah Deniz Stage 2 natural gas pipeline project, where he led the KDK team advising on the project’s legal structure in Turkey, including intergovernmental agreements, Turkey’s natural gas market legislation, the Transit Law and on related commercial and public international law matters.
-Mr Demirkan’s energy experience also includes advice to an American energy company in its proposed bid in the privatisation of Turkey’s electricity distribution entities.
-He is also a board member of INLA’s (International Nuclear Law Association) Turkey chapter.
+In 2011, Mr Demirkan took an active role in the Shah Deniz Stage 2 natural-gas import project, where he led the KDK team advising on the project’s legal structure in Turkey, including intergovernmental agreements, Turkey’s natural gas market legislation, the Transit Law as well as on related commercial and public international law matters.
+Mr Demirkan’s energy experience includes advice to an American energy company in its proposed bid in the privatisation of Turkey’s electricity distribution entities.
+He currently leads the KDK team in its legal advisory services to a Japanese company, in relation to the Sinop Nuclear Power Plant.
+Between January and June 2012, Mr Demirkan led the KDK team in the firm’s key role in the Trans-Anatolian Natural Gas Pipeline (TANAP) project.
+In this multibillion-dollar project, the KDK team drafted the Host Government Agreement and negotiated it with the Turkish government, along with the IGA, which was signed in late June 2012.
+In 2013, 2014 and 2017, Mr Demirkan received the Client Choice Award for his work in energy and natural resources projects.
+He is also the founding member and board member of the Turkish chapter of the International Nuclear Law Association (INLA).

 Mr Demirkan has also been heavily involved in several international arbitration proceedings, concerning disputes arising from major infrastructure projects including build-operate-transfer model investments, share purchase agreements, shareholders’ agreements, EPC contracts, asset transfer agreements and licensing contracts.